What is Lojban?

 - An introductory video.

 - Wave Lessons, a popular textbook.

-- The Crash Course (a draft), a work-in-progress textbook.
+- Work in progress: The Crash Course (a draft).

-- the list of gismu (root words) and cmavo (particles) and a list of simple definitions of gismu (unofficial).
-The lists of gismu and cmavo with definitions in some languages in tsv and html formats.
+- The lists of gismu and cmavo with definitions in some languages in tsv and html formats.
+The list of gismu (root words) and cmavo (particles) and a list of simple definitions of gismu (unofficial).

 - la jbovlaste is a highly popular multilingual dictionary and dictionary editing system.
 When new words (such as compound words or loan words) are invented, they usually end up here.

 - Stardict dictionaries in some languages are usable with GoldenDict, Dictionary Universal etc.

 - Word lists ordered by frequency of use.

 - Tatoeba.org database has a large collection of sentences in Lojban (since it's a live database not all sentences might be correct).